WebOfTrust/keri/docs/Q-and-A-Security.md

 ## **Q: Why does KERI demand signing and digesting the full over-the-wire serialization of a message?

 The discussion of `KERI`s approach to *serializing messages and signing and digesting the full over-the-wire serialization* is inconvenient for implementers.
 The motivation for this approach I am calling Zero Message Malleability as a property of `KERI`.
 This is a "best practices" security first approach that prevents semantic leakage over time that becomes a transaction malleability vulnerability.
 Indeed `KERI` approach trades off some inconvenience in serialization for better security and reduces the inconvenience of needed to have tightly specified semantics to prevent transaction malleability.\
 (*SamMSmith*)

-## **Q: If the KERI resolver "relies on a distributed hash table (DHT) algorithm .. such as IPFS or GNUnet", isn't that a huge contradiction in terms?!
+## **Q: If the KERI resolver "relies on a distributed hash table (DHT) algorithm .. such as IPFS or GNUnet", isn't that a huge contradiction in terms?

 *If KERI has this built-in reliance, then doesn't that contradict and defeat the whole purpose of KERI?*

 KERI resolver - due to the KERI architecture we get rid of the "magic box" in a way that I don't have to trust any infrastructure component. `DHT` is just example how this can be done in decentralized fashion.\
 But the point is that **I don't have to trust any node or network** that the statement is correct.
 I can cryptographically verify that everytime with KERI.
 Compare to current DID infrastructure where I have to trust resolution process in each DID-method because as soon as would get DID Document, I can't verify that this is the correct one.
 Think of it like `DID:peer` where I can always be 100% sure that the `DDO` which I have belongs to that DID.
 Not every DID method has this kind of properties.
 And I think this characteristic is crucial for adoption of DIDs.
-(_RobertMitwicki_)
+(*RobertMitwicki*)

 ## **Q: Delegations in many systems are unilateral.
 KERI has cooperative delegation.
 What is that and why is it better?